LitC03/Github-Introductory-course/README.md

+# **GitHub Introductory course**

-Contents of the Imperial ECRI course of GitHub commands and requests.
+Contents of the Imperial ECRI course on GitHub basics (Git bash commands, cloning and GitHub Issues).